Himani13Bhardwaj/react-task/README.md

-# HeyJobs React Assesment Task
+# HeyJobs React Assessment Task

 Thank you for taking the time to complete this test task!
 The purpose of the task is to get an idea of your development style: the way you structure code, testing strategy, etc.